zbalda/IoT-Project1/README.md

 ## Conclusion

-By completing this project we learned how to run Java with the Pi4J library to collect input from buttons, operate LEDs and LED brightness, and how to read a temperature sensor.
+By completing this project we learned how to run Java with the Pi4J library to collect input from buttons, operate LEDs and LED brightness, and read a temperature sensor.
+This project gave us a good understanding of using a Raspberry Pi, sensors, and actuators to build a simple application.